pH7Software/pH7-Social-Dating-CMS/README.md

 [![Pierre-Henry Soria](https://avatars0.githubusercontent.com/u/1325411?s=200)](http://pierrehenry.be "My personal website :-)")

 Coded & Designed with lots of ❤️ by [Pierre-Henry Soria](http://ph7.me).
-A passionate Belgian software engineer 🍫🍺
+A SUPER Passionate, Belgian Software Engineer 🍫🍺

 ## 💲 Offer Me A Cup of Tea? (...or tea bags...) 🍵